 6. Verbal Abuse – Just An American Band LP 1984 Fowl Records – #5

 Punk/hardcore done to perfection.
 You know you are doing something right if Slayer does a cover album (Undisputed Attitude) featuring six songs from this alum.
-There are many bootlegs and represses of this album.
+This album has many bootlegs and represses.
 First pressing like this are extremely rare.

 VALUE $400